 History of Westcott CC

 The earliest known time that cricket was played by Westcott, was in 1890, although details of the early years are sparse, we are aware of the earliest recorded success was winning the Casson League, in 1929.
-The team used to play in the village at ‘The Bankie’, and ‘The Berries’, and it was in the mid 20’s that the team played at our present ground, for many years we used an old war-time ‘picket hut’ as our changing facilities, but over the years this was gradually improved and updated, until August 2005 when we had the official opening of our present facilities, having received grant-aid from various local organisations, plus good support from club fund-raising events.
+The team used to play in the village at ‘The Bankie’, and ‘The Berries’, and it was in the mid 20’s that the team first played at the present ground.
+For many years we used an old war-time ‘picket hut’ as our changing facilities, but over the years this was gradually improved and updated, until August 2005 when we had the official opening of our present facilities, having received grant-aid from various local organisations, plus good support from club fund-raising events.

-The club re-entered League cricket in its present format, in the Oxfordshire Cricket League in 1979, and were winners of Division 4, in our first season, this was followed the next season by winning Division 3, we then won our first League Cup competition in 1983, when we defeated Hailey, to lift the Telegraph Cup.
+The club re-entered League cricket in its present format, in the Oxfordshire Cricket League in 1979, and were winners of Division 4 in our first season, which was followed the next season by winning Division 3.
+We then won our first League Cup competition in 1983, where we defeated Hailey to lift the Telegraph Cup.

-In 2006 we for the first time, played youth cricket in the Bucks & Aylesbury Mid-week Leagues, and were Under 15’s winners in 2008, this the same year the First team were promoted having won Division 4, and the club won the ‘Most Improved Ground’ award.
+In 2006 we played youth cricket in the Bucks & Aylesbury Mid-week Leagues and were Under 15’s winners in 2008.
+The same year the 1st XI were promoted having won Division 4 and the club won the ‘Most Improved Ground’ award.

-In 2011 the First Team finished in 3rd position in the League, only to find themselves promoted to Division 2,… this confirmed after the season had been completed.
+In 2011 the First Team finished 3rd in the League, only to find themselves promoted to Division 2… this was confirmed after the season had been completed.